caspersimon/youth-media/content/Week 2/Chapter 4 - Infants, Toddlers, Preschoolers.md

 #### Familiarity Is Fun!
 Between ages 2 and 5, the short term memory of kids doubles in capacity.
 However, they have had very little experience with the world and thus they are still bad at processing information because they cannot really relate new info to existing knowledge: “young children’s responses are stimulus driven, whereas older children’s responses are more schema driven” (p.
 57).
 This is also why young kids prefer slow-paced tv shows with a lot of repetition.
 They also like watching tv shows

 that offer them a familiar context with situations that they recognize and that happen close to their own home.
-They enjoy watching shows that eature other [[toddlers]] and preschoolers, or simple, friendly fantasy characters.
+They enjoy watching shows that eature other [toddlers](Definitions/Age%20ranges/toddlers.md) and preschoolers, or simple, friendly fantasy characters.
 They also take a special interest in objects and animals that they know and can label verbally, such as a dog, a cat, or a bear (p.
 57).

 #### Self-Conscious Emotions: Jealousy, Pride, and Empathy
 %%These paragraphs were largely AI-generated by ChatGPT via Apple Intelligence’s Compose feature%%

 In the study of emotions, there is a distinction between basic and self-conscious emotions.
-Basic emotions, such as enjoyment, surprise, anger, fear, sadness, and disgust, are present from [[infants|infancy]] and are characterised by quick onset and universal facial expressions.
+Basic emotions, such as enjoyment, surprise, anger, fear, sadness, and disgust, are present from [infancy](Definitions/Age%20ranges/infants.md) and are characterised by quick onset and universal facial expressions.

 In contrast, self-conscious emotions like shame, jealousy, pride, empathy, and guilt develop between ages two and three, as children gain self-awareness and an understanding of norms and rules.
-These emotions require a certain level of [[Development types|social-emotional development]] (that is, to feel shame, the kid needs to understand they did something wrong, for which they need to understand social rules).
-The [[Moderate discrepancy hypothesis]] suggests that young children are attracted to media that mirrors their own experiences, and they relate closely to characters that express recognisable emotions (because of their perceptual boundedness).
+These emotions require a certain level of [social-emotional development](Definitions/Development%20types.md) (that is, to feel shame, the kid needs to understand they did something wrong, for which they need to understand social rules).
+The [Moderate discrepancy hypothesis](Definitions/theories/Moderate%20discrepancy%20hypothesis.md) suggests that young children are attracted to media that mirrors their own experiences, and they relate closely to characters that express recognisable emotions (because of their perceptual boundedness).
 Complex emotions, such as crying while happy, can be confusing for them.

 ### With Development Comes Gender
 The first ~18 months of a child’s development is basically gender-neutral.
 They don’t think of themselves as gendered and they really don’t give a flip about the gender of the media characters they watch (that are often gender neutral lol).
 Gender differences can start to appear around 14 months of age (e.g., toy preferences).
 By the age of 3, the differences are more apparent.
 Kids will play with other kids of the same sex and they become interested in different kinds of activities.
 Why?????